Click on image to enlarge

 SWANS SAFE FROM RELEGATION – By Matt Malone

-The Griffith Swans are able to pull their heads away from the Riverina Football League chopping block after AFL Riverina made the shock announcement that the controversial promotion-relegation scheme will be scraped.
+The Griffith Swans are able to pull their heads away from the Riverina Football League chopping block after AFL Riverina made the shock announcement that the controversial promotion-relegation scheme will be scrapped.
 With the Swans finishing last this season they looked set to be dropped to the Farrer League, with club officials saying such a move would damage the code in the future.
 So concerned were the Swans they held a meeting with Riverina board officials saying such a move would damage the code in the future.
-Griffith president Rob Harrington was shocked by the news but pleased nonetheless.
+Griffith president Rob Harrington was shocked by the news but pleased, nonetheless.
 “We’re glad it’s over,” Harrington said.
 “The main thing was it put out our club, our junior base, our structure and everything else.
 “That’s why we wanted to stay in the competition.”

-AFL Riverina chairman Greg Carroll said clubs could still move between the two competitions if they wanted to, but said for automatic promotion-relegation is dead.
+AFL Riverina chairman Greg Carroll said clubs could still move between the two competitions if they wanted to but said for automatic promotion-relegation is dead.
 “So there no such thing as promotion-relegation.
 We’ve got rid of it.
 End of story,” Carroll said.
 There are still opportunities for Farrer League clubs to come to the RFL if they want to.
 “On the same token, if an RFL club wanted to come through to the Farrer League they can apply, it’s a two-way street.
 “We’ll take everything by its merits and bring out the criteria.
-The criteria is going to be very important tool for us.”
+The criteria are going to be very important tool for us.”
 (The Area News – Monday August 30, 2010).